BYLAWS OF THE THE AMERICAS HEPATO-PANCREATO-BILIARY ASSOCIATION, INC

 - The Clinical Trials Committee shall be composed of appointed members sufficient to fulfill the work of the Committee.
 This Committee will participate in the evaluation, development, and delivery of clinical trials developed and/or executed by the Association.

-- The Development Committee shall be composed of a Past President who will serve as Chair and appointed members.
-The committee will work with management staff to solicit and secure fundraising for the annual meeting, and will ensure that the Association’s published conflict of interest policy is followed in all industry interactions.
-The committee will provide oversight of the Industry Council activities in accordance with the approved AHPBA Industry Council policy.
+- The Development Committee shall work with management staff to solicit and secure fundraising for the annual meeting, and will ensure that the Association’s published conflict of interest policy is followed in all industry interactions.
+The committee will provide oversight of the Industry Council activities in accordance with the approved AHPBA Conflict of Interest policy.

 - The International Relations Committee shall be composed of a Chair and appointed members sufficient to fulfill the work of the committee.
 The committee will work to build and improve communications and societal relationships with HPB surgeons throughout the Americas, focusing specifically on the Western Hemisphere.
 The committee will promote, support and assist in the coordination of AHPBA outreach missions with a goal of supporting and developing HPB surgeons, programs and resources across the Americas.
 The committee will collaborate with the IHPBA and WHO in international outreach activities.
 Through enhancing communication among HPB surgeons across the Americas, the committee will assist in the development of new national chapter associations.